-THOMAS A. WALTERMIRE Chairman of the Board, President and Chief Executive Officer [X] PLEASE MARK YOUR VOTE AS IN THIS EXAMPLE.
+THOMAS A. WALTERMIRE Chairman of the Board, President and Chief Executive Officer

+PLEASE MARK YOUR [X] VOTE AS IN THIS EXAMPLE.
 THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED.
 IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR ALL OF THE DIRECTOR NOMINEES LISTED BELOW.
 THE BOARD OF DIRECTORS RECOMMENDS A VOTE FOR THE DIRECTOR NOMINEES LISTED BELOW.

-FOR ALL NOMINEES WITHHELD Nominees: 01.
-Carol A. Cartwright 05.
-Robert A. Garda 06.
+FOR ALL WITHHELD NOMINEES (SEE LISTED AT INSTRUCTIONS RIGHT BELOW) 09.
+Thomas A. Waltermire ELECTION OF Nominees: 01.
+J. Douglas Campbell 05.
+Robert A. Garda [] [] DIRECTORS 02.
+Carol A. Cartwright 06.
 Gordon D. Harnett 10.
-Farah M. Walters 02.
-Gale Duff-Bloom LISTED (SEE INSTRUCTIONS 03.
-J. Douglas Campbell 07.
-David H. Hoag AT RIGHT BELOW) ELECTION OF 04.
+Farah M. Walters 03.
+Gale Duff-Bloom term to expire 07.
+David H. Hoag at next Annual 04.
 Wayne R. Embry 08.
-D. Larry Moore DIRECTORS term to expire at next Annual r 1 [] Meeting.

-I Will Attend the [] Meeting

-or Comments Mark Here []

-Change of Address and/

-09. Thomas A. Waltermire

-(INSTRUCTIONS: To withhold authority to vote for all nominees, mark the "WITHHELD" box above.
-To withhold authority to vote for any individual nominee, mark the "WITHHELD" box above AND write that nominee's name on the line provided below.)
+D. Larry Moore Change of Address and/ [] or Comments Mark Here Meeting.
+I Will Attend the Meeting [] (INSTRUCTIONS: To withhold authority to vote for all nominees, mark the "WITHHELD" box above.
+To withhold authority to vote for any individual nominee, write that nominee's name on the line provided below.)
 In their discretion, the Proxies are authorized to vote upon such other business as may properly come before the meeting or any adjournment thereof and matters incident to the conduct of the meeting.
 The signer hereby revokes all Proxies previously given by the signer to vote at the meeting or any adjournments.
 Please mark, sign, date and return this Proxy promptly using the enclosed envelope.
 Please sign exactly as the name appears on this card.
 When shares are held by joint tenants, both should sign.
 When signing as attorney, executor, administrator, trustee or guardian, please give full title as such.
 If a corporation, please sign in full corporate name by President or other authorized officer.
 If a partnership, please sign in partnership name by general partner.